-Outside of class, soak in the best of French culture by exploring Paris and Nice, two very different–but both quintessentially French–cities.
+Outside of class, soak in the best of French culture by exploring Paris and the Côte d’Azur, two very different–but both quintessentially French–regions.
 You’ll cruise the Seine at sunset, stroll the Hall of Mirrors at Versailles, and explore the artistic hilltop neighborhood of Montmartre.
 Plus, you’ll be in Paris for Bastille Day, France’s most important national holiday.
 Watch the parades, attend the Fêtes des Pompiers, and enjoy the spectacular fireworks show from the Eiffel Tower!

 On this trip you will:

 - Attend a total of 30 hours of French language class in the mornings and practice your French in real-world situations in the afternoons

 - Celebrate Bastille Day, France’s biggest national holiday, with parades, fireworks, a picnic on the Champ de Mars, and going to the top of the Eiffel Tower!

 - Experience the beauty of both Southern & Northern French cultures

 - Bike around Paris’ beautiful boulevards and hidden lanes

 - Explore off-the-beaten-path Parisian sights like Gare Montparnasse, St. Sulpice, the Catacombes, the Musee Marmotten Monet, and more!